metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 Pools have two sets of parameters, those bound at a construction and those bound at initialization.
-Since the Pool contract is large, it is deployed as an implementation contract and the [`PoolFactory`](../contracts/PoolFactory.sol) creates a proxy for a new Pool.
+Since the Pool contract is large, it is deployed as an implementation contract and the [`PoolFactory`](../contracts/PoolFactory.sol) creates a proxy instance for each new Pool.

 Construction parameters include up to three collateral wrappers and an optional [delegate.cash](https://delegate.cash/) registry address (see Borrow section below for more